IR0NBYTE/playIntegrityFixDetector/README.md

 ---

 ## Project Structure
-app/
-├── java/
-│ └── MainActivity.java # Main entry point, handles UI and triggers native detection.
-├── cpp/
-│ ├── native-lib.cpp # Native lib that contain logic to detect PIF, Frida, debuggers, Zygisk, and tampering.
+he project has a Java component (MainActivity.java) that handles the UI and triggers native detection, and a C++ component (native-lib.cpp) that detects PIF, Frida, debuggers, Zygisk, and tampering.

 ---